meshcloud/meshcloud-docs/docs/administration.users.md

 If you also want to delete a user follow these additional steps:

 1. Click the trash icon.
 2. In the confirmation dialog,  enter the username or email address of the user you want to delete.
-This avoids deleting users accidentially.
+This avoids deleting users accidentally.
 3. Click **"Confirm Deletion"** to finally delete the user.

-The user will be removed from all projects and customers he is assigned to automatically.
-The user will only be flagged as deleted and everything but his username will be pseudonomized via a SHA-256 hash (mandatory for privacy compliance by the EU GDPR).
-Future audits of this user's actions will thus still be possible.
+After you completed the deletion, these users  will be removed from all projects and customers they're assigned to automatically.

+Deleted users will only be flagged as deleted.
+Everything except their username will be pseudonomized via a SHA-256 hash (mandatory for privacy compliance by the EU GDPR).
+Future audits of these users' actions will thus still be possible.
+Furthermore, you can reuse the usernames of deleted users.
+This enables you to invite users with usernames that once belonged to deleted users or reinvite them with the same username once they've been deleted.

 ## Download User information